skopz356/react-core/README.md

 ## Our Standards of code

 * every core component should have style attribute, so can be reused with styled-components
+* if the components is used in other component, function such as handleButtonPress should be configurable from config

 ## Changelog